Roche stops heart drug trial as data disappoints

 Other analysts said the dalcetrapib failure could put a damper on competitors' development of similar drugs.

-They flagged Merck & Co's anacetrapib in phase III, and Eli Lilly's evacetrapib, which could potentially enter phase III.
+They flagged Merck & Co's (MRK.N) anacetrapib in phase III, and Eli Lilly's (LLY.N) evacetrapib, which could potentially enter phase III.

 Voegtli said it was likely that more than 70 percent of the costs Roche earmarked for the drug's trial and related studies had already been spent, adding there had been no recent successes from the research centre in Switzerland.

-Roche shares were down 3.3 percent to 159.7 francs at 0758 GMT, underperforming a 0.8 percent decline in the European healthcare index.
+Roche shares were down 3.3 percent to 159.7 francs at 0758 GMT, underperforming a 0.8 percent decline in the European healthcare index .SXDP.

 "While we have always stated that dalcetrapib is a high-risk project, we are disappointed by the fact that this drug didn't provide benefit to the patients in our study," chief medical officer Hal Barron said on Monday.